2 Kings 3

 - 1 Kings 19:21Then he arose, and went after Elijah, and ministered unto him.Elisha named here as the one who poured water on Elijah's hands - the servant who became the prophet.

-Elisha’s Word: Water Without Wind or Rain
+Water Comes by the Way of Edom, Without Wind or Rain

 - Isaiah 43:19-20I will even make a way in the wilderness, and rivers in the desert… to give drink to my people, my chosen.The signature act of God that verse 17 displays - rivers given in the desert to His chosen people.